Parsl/parsl/docs/userguide/exceptions.rst

 1. Task exceed specified walltime.
 2. Formatting error while formatting the command-line string in ``Bash Apps``
 3. Task failed during execution
-4. Task completed execution but failed to produce one or more of it's specified outputs.
+4. Task completed execution but failed to produce one or more of its specified outputs.
 5. The App failed to launch, for example if an input dependency is not met.